daftspunk/pond/PROVISIONING-AND-DEPLOYMENT.md

   * List of droplets associated with the server environment
   * Environment domain name
   * A build tag of the last successful deployment
   * Green or Blue marker of the last successful deployment (will be needed when adding a new server to existing balanced environment). **Not needed:** this can always be loaded from the project's servers Pond metadata.
-If there are no associated servers with the project, just make Blue active on a new server.
+If there are no associated servers with the project, just make Green active on a new server.
-  * Secret prefix for accessing the blue and green environments.
+  * Secret prefix for accessing the blue and green environments with a browser.
   * Project directory name on the server(s)
   * Post-provision and post-deployment bash scripts
   * Deployment .pondignore file - what directories to ignore on deployment (config files are auto-ignored)